PIAE Europe

 THERMOFIP: a new era for the automotive cooling market thanks to optimized simulation of water and glycol based coolants effects on parts for their entire lifespan.

-By optimizing the simulation and use of fiber-reinforced plastic parts exposed to water- and glycol-based coolants, THERMOFIP provides a through game changer to players in automotive cooling segment and plumbing industry.
+By optimizing the simulation and use of fiber-reinforced plastic parts exposed to water- and glycol-based coolants, THERMOFIP provides a through game changer for players in the automotive cooling segment and plumbing industry.

-Due to the general desire to reduce CO2 emissions and the resulting changes in engine architecture, accurate predictive simulation has become fundamental for car makers and their suppliers.
+In response to the need to reduce CO2 emissions and the resulting changes in engine architecture, accurate predictive simulation has become fundamental for carmakers and their suppliers.

 When calculating the final mechanical properties of a part made of glass fiber-reinforced polyamide resin, integrative simulation offers the advantage of also taking the forming process into account.
 This opens new possibilities for parts optimization with a significant weight reduction of around 20% for the targeted parts.